Aelia Eudoxia: Marriage

-Empress consort
+Empress

 In the decade between her marriage and her death, Eudoxia gave birth to five surviving children.
 A contemporary source known as pseudo-Martyrius also reports two stillbirths.
 "Pseudo-Martyrius" is hostile to Eudoxia and is likely to have been Cosmas – a deacon baptized by John Chrysostom – and who was keen to link the stillbirths to divine punishment for the two exiles of John.
 The writer, Zosimus, also alleged that her son Theodosius was widely rumored to be the result of her affair with a courtier (Zosimus is also generally hostile to Eudoxia and the accuracy of his tale therefore suspect).

 Eudoxia and Gainas, the new magister militum, are considered to have played a part in the stripping of all offices and subsequent execution of Eutropius in 399 – who was attempting to expand his own influence and power at court.
 However the extent and nature of her involvement are disputed.
 Nevertheless, she seems to have increased her personal influence following the execution of Eutropius.
 She also involved herself in legal matters, such as when the general Arbazacius bribed her in order that he avoid trial for his conduct during his campaign against the Isaurians.
-On 9 January 400, Eudoxia was officially given the title of an Augusta.
+On 9 January 400, Eudoxia was officially given the title of an augusta.
 She was then able to wear the purple paludamentum representing imperial rank and was depicted in Roman coinage.
 Official images of her in the manner similar to a male Augustus also circulated.
 Her brother-in-law Honorius later complained to Arcadius about them reaching his own court.

 The extent of her influence at matters of court and state has been a matter of debate among historians.
 Philostorgius considers her to be more intelligent than her husband but comments on her "barbarian arrogance".
 Zosimus considers her strong-willed but ultimately manipulated by eunuchs at court and the women of her environment.
 Barbarians and Bishops: Army, Church, and State in the Age of Arcadius and Chrysostom (1990) by J. W. H. G. Liebeschuetz considers her influence overestimated in primary sources while The Cambridge Ancient History XIII.
 The Late Empire A.D.
 337–425 (1998) reports her dominating the government between 400 and her death in 404.

 In 403, Simplicius, Prefect of Constantinople, erected a statue dedicated to her on a column of porphyry and a base of marble.
 Arcadius renamed the town of Selymbria (Silivri) Eudoxiopolis after her, though this name did not survive.